chromium/chromium/docs/profiling.md

     blink_symbol_level = 2
     symbol_level = 2

-    # Needed for built-in profiling only
-    enable_profiling = true

-#### Preparing your environment

-By default, the profiler will take a sample 100 times per second.
-You can adjust this rate by setting the `CPUPROFILE_FREQUENCY` environment variable before launching chromium:

-    $ export CPUPROFILE_FREQUENCY=1000

-The maximum supported rate is 4000 samples per second.

-#### Profiling a process over its entire lifetime

-To profile the main browser process, add the following argument to your chrome invocation:

-    --enable-profiling --profiling-at-start

-To profile, e.g., every renderer process, add the following argument to your chrome invocation:

-    --enable-profiling --profiling-at-start=renderer --no-sandbox

-To profile the gpu process, add the following argument to your chrome invocation:

-    --enable-profiling --profiling-at-start=gpu-process --no-sandbox --profiling-flush

-The gpu process does not shut down cleanly and so requires periodic flushing to write the profile to disk.

-*** promo
-The --no-sandbox argument is required to allow the renderer process to write the profiling output to the file system.
-***

-When the process being profiled ends, you should see one or more `chrome-profile-{process type}-{process ID}` files in your `$PWD`.
-Run `pprof` to view the results, e.g.:

-    $ pprof -web chrome-profile-renderer-12345

-*** promo
-`pprof` is packed with useful features for visualizing profiling data.
-Try `pprof --help` for more info.
-***

-*** promo
-Tip for Googlers: running `prodaccess` first will make `pprof` run faster, and eliminate some useless spew to the terminal.
-***

 ## Profiling a process or thread for a defined period of time using perf

 First, make sure you have the `linux-perf` package installed: